wilsonlabgroup/RELA_TE/README.md

 # RELA_TE
-Script for RELA_TE paper; Please download repeat_study.Rmd and all the auxiliary files so that the script can run properly.
+Script for RELA-transposon paper; Please download repeat_study.Rmd and all the auxiliary files so that the script can run properly.